Dhar/image-dreamer/README.md

 ## Credits
 Thanks to the great work of Google's [deepdream](https://github.com/google/deepdream/blob/master/dream.ipynb) team!

+The Vagrant file and Vagrantbox are based on those provided by [Data Science Toolbox](http://datasciencetoolbox.org/).
+Big thanks to them for providing the scientific Python bootstrap I needed to get this going!

 ## Now what?
 Have fun, hack, contribute!
 This is just a starting point, I'd love to see where people take this!